BJP's Manoj Sinha loses Ghazipur seat to Afzal Ansari

-(Eds: Recasting overnight story ) New Delhi, May 24 (PTI) Manoj Sinha, a dhoti-clad civil engineer from the prestigious Banaras Hindu University and three-time MP, seems to have fallen victim to caste equation as he lost from the Ghazipur constituency in eastern Uttar Pradesh by a margin of 1.19 lakh votes.Sinha, who was Telecom Minister in the Narendra Modi government, lost to Afzal Ansari, the brother of don-turned-politician Mukhtar Ansari.
+New Delhi, May 23 (PTI) Manoj Sinha, a dhoti-clad civil engineer from the prestigious Banaras Hindu University and three-time MP, Thursday seemed to have fallen victim to caste equation as he lost from the Ghazipur constituency in eastern Uttar Pradesh by a margin of 1.19 lakh votes.Sinha, who was Telecom Minister in the Narendra Modi government, lost to Afzal Ansari, the brother of don-turned-politician Mukhtar Ansari.
 Ansari was the joint candidate of the 'mahagathbandhan' (BSP-SP-RLD alliance).Sinha got 4.46 lakh votes as compared to BSP's Ansari who received 5.66 lakh votes.Sinha had won this seat in 2014 by a margin of 32,452 votes.Fondly called "Vikas Purush" by his followers, this reserved and introvert member of the Modi government, took charge of the high-profile telecom portfolio from Ravi Shankar Prasad in 2016 at a time when the industry was rolling up its sleeves for a mega spectrum sale.
-Sinha spent the next almost three years steering the hyper-competitive industry that was hemorrhaging on financial stress.During his stint as Telecom Minister, Sinha made focused interventions to stabilise the industry including a crackdown on call drops (service quality issues are a pain point for consumers), measures for ease of doing business, and finalising a revival package for the debt-ridden telecom sector.Sinha, a three-time BJP Member of Parliament (MP), was elected to the Lok Sabha for the first time in 1996, a feat that he repeated in 1999.
+Sinha spent the next almost three years steering the hyper-competitive industry that was hemorrhaging on financial stress.During his stint as Telecom Minister, Sinha made focused interventions to stabilise the industry including a crackdown on call drops (service quality issues are a pain point for consumers), measures for ease of doing business, and finalising a revival package for the debt-ridden telecom sector.Sinha, a three-time Bharatiya Janata Party (BJP) member of Parliament (MP), was elected to the Lok Sabha for the first time in 1996, a feat that he repeated in 1999.
 In 2014, Sinha was elected to the Lok Sabha for the third time.
-A 'Bhumihar' by birth, Sinha was, at one point, seen as the frontrunner for UP Chief Minister's post following BJP's stunning victory in the 2017 Assembly polls.
-Sinha began his political career after being elected the president of Banaras Hindu University Students' Union in 1982.
-PTI SR MBI MR ANUANU
+A `Bhumihar' by birth, Sinha was, at one point, seen as the frontrunner for UP Chief Minister's post following BJP's stunning victory in the 2017 assembly polls.
+Sinha began his political career after being elected the president of Banaras Hindu University Students Union in 1982.
+PTI SR MBI MR

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today